Mann–Whitney U test: Rank-biserial correlation

 A method of reporting the effect size for the Mann–Whitney U test is with a measure of rank correlation known as the rank-biserial correlation.
 Edward Cureton introduced and named the measure.
 Like other correlational measures, the rank-biserial correlation can range from minus one to plus one, with a value of zero indicating no relationship.

 There is a simple difference formula to compute the rank-biserial correlation from the common language effect size: the correlation is the difference between the proportion of pairs favorable to the hypothesis (f) minus its complement (i.e.: the proportion that is unfavorable (u)).
 This simple difference formula is just the difference of the common language effect size of each group, and is as follows:

 For example, consider the example where hares run faster than tortoises in 90 of 100 pairs.
 The common language effect size is 90%, so the rank-biserial correlation is 90% minus 10%, and the rank-biserial r = 0.80.

 An alternative formula for the rank-biserial can be used to calculate it from the Mann–Whitney U (either $U_1$ or $U_2$) and the sample sizes of each group:

 This formula is useful when the data are not available, but when there is a published report, because U and the sample sizes are routinely reported.
 Using the example above with 90 pairs that favor the hares and 10 pairs that favor the tortoise, U2 is the smaller of the two, so U_{2} = 10.
 This formula then gives r = 1 – (2×10) / (10×10) = 0.80, which is the same result as with the simple difference formula above.

 Relation to other tests

 Comparison to Student's t-test

-The Mann–Whitney U test tests a null hypothesis of that the probability distribution of a randomly drawn observation from one group is the same as the probability distribution of a randomly drawn observation from the other group against an alternative that those distributions are not equal (see Mann–Whitney U test#Assumptions and formal statement of hypotheses).
+The Mann–Whitney U test tests a null hypothesis that the probability distribution of a randomly drawn observation from one group is the same as the probability distribution of a randomly drawn observation from the other group against an alternative that those distributions are not equal (see Mann–Whitney U test#Assumptions and formal statement of hypotheses).
 In contrast, a t-test tests a null hypothesis of equal means in two groups against an alternative of unequal means.
 Hence, except in special cases, the Mann–Whitney U test and the t-test do not test the same hypotheses and should be compared with this in mind.